 Providing information on the job scope and time to your maintenance personnel gives ample space for the maintenance technicians to schedule the right skills, supplies, and equipment.

-The cost of preventive maintenance will depend on labor costs (for large facilities and staff), and the number of machines and utilities you need improved or protected.
+The cost of preventive maintenance will depend on labor costs (for large facilities and staff), and the number of machines and utilities you need to improve or protect.

 It’s important not to break your business’s budget just to implement preventive maintenance.